Non-equilibrium active noise enhances generative memory in diffusion models: Reverse generative dynamics with active score functions

-Using the analytical score function for the reverse process, Fig.~\ref{fig:multigaussian:analytical} shows that for large time step size ($dt=0.1$ and $dt=0.01$, the active process performs better than its passive counterpart.
-If the time step is small enough ($dt=0.002$), both passive and active diffusion achieve comparable performance and both are able to faithfully reproduce the target distribution.
-When we use neural networks to learn the score function numerically for the same data distribution (Fig.~\ref{fig:multigaussian:NN}), passive and active processes show similar trends as in the analytical case in Fig.~\ref{fig:multigaussian:analytical}, though the overall performance is lower than when the analytical score is used.
+Using the analytical score function for the reverse process, we show in Fig.~\ref{fig:multigaussian:analytical} that for large time step sizes ($dt=0.1$ and $dt=0.01$), the active process outperforms its passive counterpart.
+If the time step is small enough ($dt=0.002$), both passive and active diffusion achieve comparable performance, and both are capable of faithfully reproducing the target distribution.
+When we use neural networks to learn the score function numerically for the same data distribution (Fig.~\ref{fig:multigaussian:NN}), passive and active processes show similar trends as in the analytical case in Fig.~\ref{fig:multigaussian:analytical}, although the overall performance is lower than when the analytical score is used.
 We note that here, for exact comparison between the analytical case and the case with neural networks, we turn off denoising in the final step of the reverse diffusion process.
-Generally for passive diffusion processes, the last step of reverse diffusion is carried out with only the drift term and the noise term is set to zero.
+Generally, for passive diffusion processes, the last step of reverse diffusion is carried out with only the drift term and the noise term is set to zero.
 This last denoising step has been observed to improve FID scores in image datasets~\cite{Jolicoeur-Martineau_2021}.
 In our case of active reverse diffusion, the denoising step has no effect as the denoising is applied to the $\bm{\eta}$ dimension.
-In passive reverse diffusion, however, the denoising step affects the quality of generated data since the denoising is applied to the data directly.
+However, in passive reverse diffusion, the denoising step affects the quality of the generated data since the denoising is applied to the data directly.
 Additional details are provided in Sec.~\ref{appsubsec:sampling}.